w3f/polkadot-wiki/docs/polkadot-learn-phragmen.md

 sidebar_label: What is Phragmen and what does it mean for node operators?
 ---

-# What is Phragmen and what does it mean for node operators?

 ## What is the sequential Phragmen method?

 The sequential Phragmen method is a multi-winner election method introduce by Edvard Phragmen in the 1890s.